Cammy0003/Transit-Detector/notes/PlanExplanation.md

 * **Secondary Eclipse Check:** You look at the "phase-folded" data exactly *opposite* your main dip (at phase 0.5).
     * If you see *another*, shallower dip there, it's the "secondary eclipse" (the smaller star going *behind* the bigger one).
     * Planets are tiny and dark; they don't cause a secondary eclipse you can see.
 This is a dead giveaway for an EB.

----

-### 5. Final Outputs (For the Resume)

-You're done!
-Your program should output:

-1.  **A CSV file:** A simple one-line text file summarizing your result:
-    `Star_ID, Best_Period, Best_Duration, Depth, SNR, EB_Flag`
-2.  **Two Plots:**
-    * **The Periodogram:** The chart of `SNR` vs. `Period`, showing the huge spike at your winning period.
-    * **The Folded Light Curve:** The "stacked" data plot that clearly shows all the data points lining up to form the beautiful transit dip.

-This is a perfect resume project because it's self-contained, demonstrates a key algorithm (BLS), shows you can handle real data, and uses smart optimizations (prefix sums).

-Would you like me to explain the "prefix sum" trick in more detail?
-It's a really neat bit of computer science.